Tammada1771/password-checker/README.md

 RUN FROM THE COMMAND LINE

 python checkmypass.py "PASSWORD TO CHECK"
+EXAMPLE -- checking 1 password
+python checkmypass.py helloworld

+-- 2 passwords
+python checkmypass.py helloworld test

-can check as many as you want at a time, listed one after another
+-- can check as many as you want at a time, listed one after another